 How much the bones slowed down when collide.

 Each bone can be a sphere to collide with colliders.
-Radius describe sphere’s size.
+Radius describes sphere’s size.

 - Damping Distrib, Elasticity Distrib, Stiffness Distrib, Inert Distrib, Radius Distrib